jup-ag/space-station/guides/6-community/personal-security-on-solana.md

 Scammers will often register similar-looking domains such as lfg-jup.ag to try and trick you.
 Notice in this case there is only 1 dot, hence you need to look at both parts surrounding the dot.
 Clearly lfg-jup.ag is NOT an official site and it is a fake site trying to trick you.

 Here are some more links for you to practice your scam-link identification skills.
 Some of the urls may not even exist.
-The list is just for you to practise.
+The list is just for you to practice.

 - beta.jup.ag ✅
   - 2 dots, so we look at what's after the first dot, in this case jup.ag is an official site.